-The Master of Science in Architecture, Computational Technologies (M.S.ACT) program is a two-semester (plus summer term), 30-credit, post-professional master's degree.
+The Master of Science in Architecture, Computational Technologies (M.S.ACT) program is a two-semester, 30-credit, post-professional master's degree.
 The program integrates critical relationships between science and culture, developing new technologies with a focus on the history and theory of representation, robotics, and cybernetics.
 You'll learn how to apply, research, and develop advancements in computational design, robotic interaction and fabrication, and new materials.

-The M.S.ACT program builds up expertise in three terms (Fall, Spring, Summer), organized as core studios and seminars in three focus areas (Computational Design, Fabrication and Robotics, and Materials) and culminating with an interdisciplinary integrated Project-based Learning Studio in the summer term.More
+The M.S.ACT program builds up expertise organized as core studios, seminars, and interdisciplinary integrated project-based learning studios in three focus areas (Computational Design, Fabrication and Robotics, and Materials).More

 Fabrication and Robotics, and Materials

-The second semester focuses on applied research on physical computation, fabrication, and materials, including: programming microcontrollers, robotic interactive responsive systems (survey, sensors, data link), digital fabrication, robotic machine construction systems, and materials simulation and optimization (new materials, biomaterials, live materials, responsive materials, others).
-In addition, students will be able to choose an advanced level elective course from any of the three focus areas.
+The second semester focuses on applied research on physical computation, fabrication, and materials, including: programming microcontrollers, robotic interactive responsive systems (survey, sensors, data link), digital fabrication, robotic machine construction systems, and materials simulation, and optimization (new materials, biomaterials, live materials, responsive materials, others).

-The third (summer) term integrates the acquired knowledge of the program through interdisciplinary and transdisciplinary experimental applied research at 1:1 scale, integrating the different concentration areas (Computational Design, Fabrication and Robotics, and Materials) in a full-scale interactive design and build prototypes at the Long Island campus.
+Acquired knowledge in the program comes through interdisciplinary and transdisciplinary experimental applied research at 1:1 scale, integrating the different concentration areas (Computational Design, Fabrication and Robotics, and Materials) in a full-scale interactive design and prototype at the Long Island campus.

 - History/Theory of Systems of Representation